2021-2022 Field Trip Education Guide

 At Imagination Station Science & History Museum (ISSHM), we believe that live, in-person instruction and hands-on learning play an important role in a child’s education.
-We believe this can be executed safely by taking appropriate precautions.
+Our programs are designed to promote student investigation and critical thinking.

 Led by a museum educator, programs include age-appropriate content and activities for students ranging from kindergarten to 8th grade.
 Many of our programs are easily adaptable to meet high school standards, incorporating activities focused on competency goals of STEM education.